-Ramadan is expected to begin on Monday June 6, with Eid Al Fitr celebrations commencing on Thursday July 7.
+Ramadan is expected to begin on Saturday May 27, with Eid Al Fitr celebrations commencing most likely on Sunday June 25.
 But are you new to the UAE and wondering what it all means?
-Here’s what you need to know about this special time of the year.
+Here’s what you need to know about this special time of the year….

 What is Ramadan?

 The ninth month of the Islamic calendar, Ramadan is a time when Muslims around the world abstain from eating, drinking or smoking between sunrise and sunset.